Updated: May 4, 2026

 Photo by Jakob Owens on Unsplash

-Why Music Videos Remain Essential in Today's Music Industry
+Why Music Videos Are Still Essential in Today's Music Industry

 Photo by Gordon Cowie on Unsplash

-Marketing reports suggest that viewers retain 95% of a message when they watch it in a video, compared to just 10% when reading text.
-This makes music videos exceptionally effective for artist branding and song promotion.
+Music videos are powerful for promoting independent artists.
+Marketing reports show viewers retain 95% of a message when they watch it in a video, compared to only 10% when just reading text.
+This makes music videos effective for artist branding and marketing.

-YouTube is the second-largest search engine globally and serves as a primary music discovery platform, making it a great way for music consumers to find new artists through music videos.
+YouTube is the second-largest search engine globally and is a primary music discovery platform, making it a great way for music consumers to find new artists through music videos.

 Planning Your Music Video